PULMONARY EMBOLISM OVERVIEW

 Chronic thromboembolic pulmonary hypertension: Surgical treatment

-Treatment of lower extremity deep vein thrombosis
+Overview of the treatment of lower extremity deep vein thrombosis (DVT)

 The following organizations also provide reliable health information.